fizban007/Aperture4/docs/index.rst

 Welcome to Aperture's documentation!
 ====================================

-*Aperture* is a Particle-in-Cell (PIC) code framework that targets CUDA-capable GPUs.
+*Aperture* is a Particle-in-Cell (PIC) code framework that targets both traditional CPUs and modern GPUs.
 It is designed to be fast, flexible, and easy to extend.

 .. toctree::
    :maxdepth: 1